DevC-Kingston/team5/README.md

 ## What it does
-Luk Fi It : was proposed to reduce the number of places that we visit, by locating a particular product for the user and providing them the location of all stores that carry that item.
+This Chatbot idea proposed to reduce the number of places that we have to visit in order to locate a product.
+To solve this, we locate the items of the users by integrating with stores that carry them and then provide the user with the information about the item and the location(s) if they wish to collect the item.
+We also collect their address so that the item can be delivered if desired.

 ## List your Chatbot’s features and use cases
 1. **Looking for items** - We link people with product from the comfort of home

-2. **Display** : We give details on the product and the location of the item if they wish to pickup
+2. **Display** - We give details on the product and the location of the item if they wish to pickup

 ## How we built it